Coldwater Surfing: Stay Out of Trouble and Maximize Your Session

 Maintaining your gear

 I usually wash all my gear in the shower.
-You can use a bucket or plug your tub and add a squirt of ‘Piss Off’ to clean and sanitize your rubber.
+You can use a bucket or plug your tub and add a squirt of organic soap in cold fresh water.
 Rinse it properly afterwards and hang it in the shower or somewhere where the water can drain.
 Once most of the water has drained, hang it somewhere where you can put a fan blowing on it.
 For booties, gloves, and mittens, you can use one of those vent racks used for skiing/snowboarding mittens.
 You want something that will keep them upright and that you can blow air through it to make sure it dries.
 After a couple of hours, you can flip your wettie inside out—or right side depending on how you started—and in just a few hours, all your gear will be ready for you to get out again for your next session.

 Surf the Greats Great Lake Surfing Tina Heiss